ralphjsmit/filament/docs/05-panel-configuration.md

 }
 ```

-You may also register error notification text for a specific HTTP status code, such as `404`, by passing that status code in the `status` parameter:
+You may also register error notification text for a specific HTTP status code, such as `404`, by passing that status code in the `statusCode` parameter:

 ```php
 use Filament\Panel;